collocations.org

 be no stranger to

-The MP, who is no stranger to controversy herself, said the scandal could have serious repercussions.
+Ms Benjamin, who is no stranger to controversy herself, said the scandal could have serious repercussions.

 court

-CONTROVERSY + VERB
+controversy + VERB

-arise, break out
+arise, break out, erupt

 A fierce controversy has broken out over the issue.